INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 So how was that project for you?

-It was fun, it was cool work with Bob Kulick.
-I didn’t really know if there would be any touring or what all would be involved with it, but at that time I was doing just different records and different things and it was just something that came up and it was a fun project to do.
-I ended up doing Nelson brothers thing and their record and I just kind of fell into that thing but that was it and of course through the years I’ve done some stuff with Bob.
+It was fun, and it was cool work with Bob Kulick.
+I didn’t really know if there would be any touring or what all would be involved with it, but I was doing just different records and different things, and it was just something that came up, and it was a fun project to do.
+I ended up doing Nelson brothers thing and their record, and I just kind of fell into that thing, but that was it, and of course, through the years, I’ve done some stuff with Bob.

-The Skull album, NO BONES ABOUT IT, it’s a great album I have to say.
+The Skull album, NO BONES ABOUT IT, is great, I have to say.